 Here's the rule: If you have $50 to make a movie, don't over complicate things.
 Keep it simple and make it interesting, and the lack of budget wont matter as much.
-Clocking in at just under 2 very long hours, Closed for the Season is one of those flicks that thinks way too much.
+Clocking in at just under 2 very long hours, Closed for the Season was anything but simple.

 Closed for the Season is the tale of Kristy; a hot chick who got scared at an amusement park when she was a kid, which traumatized her so much that she decides to go back there in her 20's.
-As luck would have it, she finds herself trapped in the creepy park and unable to leave, along with some guy named James, who is very mysterious and... mysterious is good enough.
+As luck would have it, she finds herself trapped in the creepy park and unable to leave, along with some guy named James, who is very mysterious and... no, mysterious is good enough.

-The movie attempts to be a psychological thriller, with our main characters "trapped" in their childhood memories by an old amusement park.
+The movie attempts to be a Psychological Thriller, with our main characters "trapped" in their childhood memories by an old amusement park.
 Yes, it's a haunted park, and it really goes to great lengths to con people into never leaving...
-It's not a bad premise at all, and in fact, it could be one hell of a good ride if done right, but it's far too uneventful and boring to get much of a rise even out of the most casual horror fan.
+It's not a bad premise at all, and in fact, it could be one hell of a good ride if done right, but it's far too uneventful and boring to get much of a rise even out of the most casual Horror fan.

-As for the horror elements present in the movie... well, there weren't really any.
-Some of the CGI was bad, and even down right laughable in some places.
+We also have to admit that the movie looked pretty good in most places, and was shot competently.
+As for the Horror elements present in the movie... well, there weren't really any.
+Some of the CGI was bad, and even downright laughable in some places.
 The clown wasn't creepy.
 The lake monster made me do a double take and question if this was supposed to be a comedy or not.
-And the atmosphere the director was going for never really came to fruition, which is the real shame of it all; the old abandoned amusement park they used for the shoot was perfect and creepy, and could have been put to far better use.
+And the atmosphere the director was going for never really came to fruition, which is the real shame of it all; the old abandoned amusement park that they used for the shoot was perfectly creepy, and could have been put to far better use.